input-output-hk/scrypto/README.md

 found 0 vulnerabilities
 ```

 Then you can compile the library with SBT and run tests.
+Please note that Scala-JS compilation of JavaScript code
+may consume a lot of memory, so makes sense to give more memory to SBT by e.g. running
+`export SBT_OPTS="-Xmx3G -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=2G -Xss2M"` (to give 3G
+of RAM to it) before launching SBT.

 ```
 $sbt
 sbt:scrypto> compile